antwanvdm/block-o-block/README.md

 * ~~Store scores and show a high score list~~
 * ~~Update the high score logic with local storage~~
 * ~~Enter your name for the high score and show your personal best score~~
-* More interaction in the levels to have a more dynamic feeling, I guess the game could get boring now :-)
+* Optional: More interaction in the levels to have a more dynamic feeling, I guess the game could get boring now :-)
-* Maybe translate the DOM element to Canvas elements, because it will probably perform better in the end
+* Optional: convert the DOM elements to Canvas elements, because it might perform better in the end